FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R14

-In case we wish to add another Appendix before the section on using pylab, the footnote will have to be edited.
+In case we wish to add another Appendix before the section on using pylab, the footnote has to be edited.
 To avoid this, LaTeX provides a handy system of labels and referencing.

 ..
 L14